Skip to main content

 As you add questions and their points to the editor, the Total Points for the assignment are calculated automatically at the top of the side panel.

-• To grade answer groups for a question, keep the the Grade answer groups checkbox selected and then select the question Type.
+• To grade answer groups for a question, keep the Grade answer groups checkbox selected and then select the question Type.

-The following question types currently support answer group grading: Multiple Choice, Math Fill-in-the-blank, and Text Fill-in-the-blank.
+The following question types currently support answer group grading: Multiple choice, Math fill-in-the-blank, and Text fill-in-the-blank.
 For more information, go to the Question types section below.

 • If you don’t want to grade answer groups for a question, uncheck the Grade answer groups checkbox.
-Depending on what was selected in the assignment settings, this box may or may not be selected by default.To create a subquestion, select the teal plus sign icon (to the right of the red “x” delete icon), or drag a question into another one.
+Depending on what was selected in the assignment settings, this box may or may not be selected by default.
+To create a subquestion, select the teal plus sign icon (to the right of the red “x” delete icon) or drag a question into another one.
 You can also drag a subquestion outward with the drag icon to transform it into a question.

 Subquestions typically refer to questions with multiple parts.
 Although each part is allocated its own points, the total is represented within the parent question.